philbour/balance-converter/README.md

 1. Clone repo
 2. Run with IDE or on cli
-    1. Import into IDE
+    1. Import into IDE (eclipse)
-        1. Within the IDE, run as Spring Boot App
+        1. Within the IDE, run as Spring Boot App (requires spring plugin)
     2. Run from command line
         1. Build project `mvn clean install -Ddockerfile.skip`
         2. From the */target* folder, execute `java -jar balance-converter-0.0.1-SNAPSHOT.jar`